hexxone/TeleJelly/TeleJelly/docs/download-manager/30-operations-and-troubleshooting.md

 ## Operational notes for future work

-- The controller delete endpoint is still incomplete and should be finished if true lifecycle management is needed.
+- The controller now supports cancel, retry, remove, and remove-with-file-cleanup flows for download records.
-- Health monitoring config already contains `AutoDisableUnhealthyServices`, but current behavior is primarily based on runtime health filtering.
+- Health monitoring now keeps services in runtime `Online`/`Degraded`/`Offline` state and sends a one-shot Telegram warning when a service drops offline.
-- Archive extraction still has several TODOs recorded directly in the service source and should be treated as functional but not finished.
+- Archive extraction is wired into the normal lifecycle before analysis and organization.
+Failed retries preserve password-attempt context on the managed download record.